-Selina Mohammed, PhD, MPH, RN
+Selina Mohammed, PhD, MPH, RN (She/Her)

 Selina Mohammed holds a Bachelor of Science in Nursing from the University of Cincinnati, Master of Science in Nursing from the University of Michigan, Master of Public Health from the University of Washington, and Doctor of Philosophy in Nursing Science from the University of Washington.
 She has clinical training as a nurse and a family nurse practitioner, and prior to coming into academia, worked predominantly with underserved populations.
 Selina completed a 2-year postdoctoral fellowship in Women’s Health Interdisciplinary Training from the University of Michigan, and came to University of Washington Bothell in 2006.
-She is currently the Associate Dean for the School of Nursing and Health Studies.

 Selina’s scholarship centers on social justice and the effects of social determinants of health.
 She examines the impact of racialized discrimination and other structural disadvantages on health, and uses critical theories to explore how historical, sociocultural, political, and economic contexts contribute to health inequities, particularly for American Indians.
 Selina has a background in using qualitative methodologies, and experience with survey and randomized control trial conceptualization, design, and implementation.
 She also has experience using community-based participatory research to develop strong relationships with communities, and draw on community strengths and resources to create relevant interventions that will best meet their needs.

-University of Washington, School of Public Health, Seattle, WA
+University of Washington, School of Public Health

-University of Washington, School of Nursing, Seattle, WA
+University of Washington, School of Nursing

-Master of Public Health, Health Services – Health and Policy Research
+- Master of Public Health, Health Services – Health and Policy Research

-University of Michigan, School of Nursing, Ann Arbor, MI
+University of Michigan, School of Nursing

-Doctor of Philosophy in Nursing Science; Dissertation: The Intersectionality of Diabetes and the Cultural-Political Contexts of Urban American Indians
+- Doctor of Philosophy in Nursing Science; Dissertation: The Intersectionality of Diabetes and the Cultural-Political Contexts of Urban American Indians

-Master of Science in Nursing, Family Nurse Practitioner Track
+- Master of Science in Nursing, Family Nurse Practitioner Track

-Bachelor of Science in Nursing
+- Bachelor of Science in Nursing

-Bachelor of Arts, Economics (major)/Psychology (minor)
+- Bachelor of Arts, Economics (major)/Psychology (minor)